 Chapel Hill, NC

-Rachel Black is the AESARA/University of North Carolina Eshelman School of Pharmacy Market Access and Informatics Fellow.
-She performs health outcomes research with faculty in the Divisions of Pharmaceutical Outcomes and Policy (DPOP) and Practice Advancement and Clinical Education (PACE).
-At AESARA, she works directly with staff in the Evidence Institute and the Strategic Consulting Group.
+Rachel Black is a Manager in the Value Evidence.
+Previously, Rachel was the inaugural Market Access and Informatics Fellow with AESARA and the University of North Carolina (UNC) Eshelman School of Pharmacy.
+During her fellowship she performed health outcomes research with faculty in the Divisions of Pharmaceutical Outcomes and Policy (DPOP) and Practice Advancement and Clinical Education (PACE).

 Areas of Expertise